jroper/jazzyidau/_posts/2015-04-01-noop-monad.md

 @[runnoopprimes](/_code/noop-monad/NoopMonad.scala)

+For those unfamiliar with scalaz and functional programming, a monad is an applicative, and an applicative is something that lets you create an instance of the applicative from a value.
+The method on `Applicative` for doing this is called `point`, in other languages it's also called `pure`.

-So, we can see that `Noop` is a `Point`, but can we `flatMap` it?
+So, we can see that `Noop` is an applicative, but can we `flatMap` it?
 What if you don't want to sum all those prime numbers, and then you certainly don't want to convert that result to a `String`?
 The noop monad lets you do that:

 @[summed](/_code/noop-monad/NoopMonad.scala)